 We consider Windsor's economy very strong.
-The town, with an estimated population of 29,016, is located in Hartford County in the Hartford-West Hartford-East Hartford, Conn., MSA, which we consider to be broad and diverse.
-The town has a projected per capita effective buying income of 118% of the national level and per capita market value of \$142,126.
-Overall, the town's market value fell by 1.3% over the past year to \$4.1 billion in 2018.
-The county unemployment rate was 5.3% in 2016.
+The town, with an estimated population of 29,016, is located in Hartford County in the Hartford-West Hartford-East Hartford MSA, which we consider to be broad and diverse.
+The town has a projected per capita effective buying income of 119% of the national level and per capita market value of \$142,126.
+Overall, the town's market value fell by 1.3% over the past year to \$4.1 billion in 2016.
+The county unemployment rate was 5.9% in 2015.

-Windsor is a predominantly residential community with a large and diverse mix of commercial and industrial developments.
-It covers a 31.1-square-mile area on the west bank of the Connecticut River and borders Hartford to the north.
+The town is a predominantly residential community with a large and diverse mix of commercial and industrial developments.
+Windsor covers a 31.1-square-mile area on the west bank of the Connecticut River and borders Hartford to the north.
 Interstate Highway 91 traverses the town, connecting residents with regional employment in Hartford and the surrounding metropolitan area.
 From 2005 to 2015, the number of jobs in Windsor increased by 33.5% to 24,883 from 18,636.

-The town is home to a number of sizable employers in the financial services, advanced and precision manufacturing, distribution and logistics, data management, and hospitality industries.
-Leading private employers include:
+Windsor is home to a number of sizable employers in the financial services, advanced and precision manufacturing, distribution and logistics, data management, and hospitality industries.
+The town's leading private employers include:

 - Hartford Life (2,200 employees);

-- VOYA Financial Inc. (1,720);
+- VOYA (1,720);

 - GE-Alstom Power (1,050);

-- Cigna (1,000);
+- CIGNA (1,000);

-- Amazon.com (800); and
+- · Amazon.com (800); and

 - Walgreens (660).